School Group Visits Frequently Asked Questions

 - We offer a range of programs that focus on our permanent collection as well as temporary exhibitions.

 - We cater for all learners K-12 and provide programs for a wide range of subjects including Art, Design, English, History, Languages and Religious Education.

 - Programs for Higher Education and adult groups are also available.

 - Our programs are facilitated by gallery Educators who are all qualified and experienced teachers.

 - You can see our current program offerings here.

 My students have not been to the Gallery before.
 What would you recommend?

-CONNECT and CREATE sessions are our core programs and a perfect place to start.
+Welcome to the Gallery is our core program and a perfect place to start.
 Introducing the Gallery, and connecting with key areas of the curriculum, these one and two hour sessions are tailored to suit the level of your group.
-Download our 2018 Collection Program to learn more about our programs.
+View our our 2019 Collection Program to learn more about our programs.

 How many students can be accommodated at one time in education programs?

 For most Educator-led Gallery sessions you will be allocated one Gallery Educator per 20 students.
 Multiple Educators can be allocated to accommodate large groups.
 Some programs, including introductory talks for major exhibitions, are held in lecture theatres and cater for large numbers of students, including multiple schools.